 - a.
 Clean, neat, wrinkle-free uniform, and proper fit are required.
 Length of uniform pants may not touch the floor nor be above the ankle.
 Shoes must be black, leather or leather-like, clean, and in good repair. - b.
 No shirts other than plain black, non-pilling material with a professional appearance and fit can be worn under the uniform.
 Long sleeves cannot go past the wrist.
 Males are required to wear a crew-neck black t-shirt under the uniform. - c.
 Optimum personal hygiene is expected such as clean teeth, skin, hair and nails, with with no offensive body or breath odor.
 The hair must be neat and clean.
 Hair styling and color must be conservative and professional in appearance.
 Hair that falls into the face or work area is unacceptable.
 A neatly clipped moustache or beard and sideburns to the earlobe are acceptable for male students. - d.
 Nails are to be clean, short, and without polish or ornaments.
-Artificial nails of any style present an infection control hazard and are not acceptable in clinical, simulation, or skills lab. - e.
+Artificial nails of any style present an infection control hazard and are not acceptable in clinical, simulation, or skills lab.

+- e.
 Cosmetics must be worn with good taste.
 Artificial eyelashes, including permanent lash extensions, are not permitted in the clinical setting.
 No perfume, cologne, or toiletries with noticeable fragrances may be worn. - f.
 Jewelry is limited to a non-raised wedding or ring band, watch, and one pair of small stud earrings (lower lobe location).
 No facial jewelry, tongue studs, or other visible piercing will be permitted. - g.
-The tattoo policy of the particular agency the student is a guest in will be adhered to.
+The tattoo policy of the agency the student is a guest in will be adhered to.
 If visible tattoos are allowed, they must not depict offensive images or words.
-If an agency requires that tattoos be covered, they must be covered at all times while a student guest in that agency.

-- h.
-Smoking and alcohol, or the appearance thereof, is prohibited at all times while in uniform. - i.
+If an agency requires that tattoos be covered, they must be always covered while a student guest in that agency. - h.
+Smoking and alcohol, or the appearance thereof, is always prohibited while in uniform. - i.
 Gum chewing is not allowed in the clinical setting.
 Food or drinks are only allowed in a designated break room or cafeteria. - j.
-Cell phones may not be carried with you during clinical. - 9.0 Transportation: Students are responsible for providing or obtaining their own transportation to clinical agencies.
+Cell phones may not be carried with you during clinical.
+If you have a medical device connected to your cell phone, you must notify your clinical instructor for exemption.

-10.0 Skills Laboratory Policy
+10.0 Transportation